Electronic money or digital currency

 -

-Sellers generally send goods or provide services once they’ve got confirmation that the buyer’s payment is in their account.
+Sellers usually send goods or provide services once they’ve got confirmation that the buyer’s payment is in their account.
+But you may have reversed the payment if a buyer says they:

 - didn’t authorise the payment

-- haven’t received what they paid for
+- haven’t received what they paid for.

 - the underlying transaction that gave rise to the payment

-- the seller’s account history
+- the seller’s account history.

 -